 Dr. Gary Chapman’s long-time best-seller The Five Love Languages is a guide to understanding how you and your loved ones show and receive love, helping to improve communication and all relationships throughout your life.

 The real-life story of a 26-year old woman who treks the entire length of the Pacific Crest Trail—all on her own.
-Her more than a thousand mile journey leads her to self-discovery, growth, and healing.
+Her more than a thousand mile journey leads her to self-discovery, growth, and healing through physical pain and mental pain.

 Therapist Lori Gottlieb shares her experiences as a therapist who sees patients and her own therapist, and why talking to someone helps us examine the truths and fictions we tell ourselves and others.